Pamela Anderson Pens Love Letter To Julian Assange, ‘I Think He’s Quite Sexy’

 Romance rumors between Pamela Anderson and Julian Assange have been sparked once again after Anderson penned an open love letter to the WikiLeaks founder titled, “My Julian.”
-Anderson, 49, took to her website express her feelings and thoughts on Julian Assange.
-The former Playboy pin-up gushed over Assange, 44, and said he encompasses, “tremendous strength and stamina” even in his vulnerable situation.
+Anderson, 49, took to her website to express her feelings and thoughts on Julian Assange.
+The former Playboy pin-up gushed over Assange, 44, and said he encompasses “tremendous strength and stamina” even in his vulnerable situation.

 “Julian Assange is the most intelligent, interesting, and informed man in existence.
 Yes –I think he’s quite sexy.”